All Episodes

 That meant you could be thrown in jail without being told why.

-All they had to do was suspect that you were subverting the Union effort to win the war, and they could jail you.
+All they had to do was suspect that you were subverting the Union effort to win the war and they could jail you.

-Because he was out there, he was he was ripping to shreds the United States of America.
+He was ripping to shreds the United States of America.

 So Lincoln had him thrown in jail.

-Then they sent the guy up to Canada, and the Canadians didn't want him.
+Then they sent the guy up to Canada and the Canadians didn't want him.

 He was such a badass.